We Must Preserve Hubble given its Unique Complementarity to Webb, Roman, and Euclid: INTRODUCTION: IMPACT OF HST IN THE LAST 32 YEARS

-\si \emph{Over the last 31 years, NASA's Hubble Space Telescope has become arguably the most successful science mission ever undertaken.} From the STScI EPO office, we obtained the following data to support this bold statement.
-NASA's Hubble Space Telescope (HST) had $\sim$1200 science press releases since 1990, each with \cge 400 million readers (or impressions) worldwide.
-That is, approximately $\sim$480$\times$10$^{9}$ reads (or impressions) of Hubble press releases in total.
-At about 8$\times$10$^{9}$ humans on Earth currently (assuming ages somewhat larger than HST's), thus \emph{on average} each human would have read \cge 60 Hubble stories, and some smaller fraction would have read many more during their lifetimes.
+\si \emph{Over the last 32 years, HST has become the most successful science mission ever undertaken.} From the STScI EPO office, we obtained the following data to support this bold statement.
+HST had $\gtrsim 1200$ science press releases since 1990, each with of order $\gtrsim 400$ million readers (or impressions) worldwide.
+That is, HST press releases have resulted in approximately $\sim480\times10^{9}$ reads (or impressions) worldwide.
+Thus, at about $8\times10^{9}$ humans on Earth (assuming ages somewhat larger than HST's), \emph{on average} each human would have read $\gtrsim 60$ HST stories, and some smaller fraction would have read many more during their lifetimes.
 HST is \emph{the most publicized} space astrophysics mission in NASA history.
-HST has yielded on average \cge 500--1300 refereed papers/year by the astronomical community since 1990, counting \cge 46,000 HST papers on ADS currently (with ``HST'' in the paper abstracts), and \cge 929,000 citations since 1990.
-As an observatory, the Hirsch index of the Hubble Space Telescope is then h$_{ HST} \le$1216 \AA) of galaxies and quasars out to cosmological distances.
-Hydrogen reionization must be accomplished by rest-frame photons bluer than 912 \AA\ (Lyman-continuum or LyC radiation), and so the logical astrophysical sources of LyC radiation are either hot stars --- \ie\ those unobscured in the UV by surrounding neutral hydrogen clouds or dust --- or accretion disks surrounding SMBHs.
-The suspected sources of cosmic reionization have traditionally been sought in either the population of dwarf galaxies, or those of quasars and weak AGN over cosmic time.
-In all cases, surrounding neutral hydrogen and dust has to be vacated before the LyC photons can become visible.
-For this reason, low-mass SF dwarf galaxies are plausible candidates, because supernovae (SNe) from their young stellar populations may produce enough holes in their Inter Stellar Medium (ISM) to enable their LyC radiation to escape.
-Similarly, quasars and even weak AGN may have produced sufficiently strong outflows driven by their inner SMBH accretion disks to produce (conical) paths along which LyC may have escaped.
-Massive galaxies are thought to be lesser LyC sources, because of their own significant dust production and because SN-driven outflows may not (or no longer) be sufficiently strong to push out the ambient hydrogen at escape velocity.
+HST has yielded on average $\gtrsim~$500--1300 refereed papers per year by the astronomical community since 1990, counting $\gtrsim 50,300$ HST related papers on \href{https://ui.adsabs.harvard.edu/search/fq= {ADS} as of May 2026 (with ``HST'' in the abstracts), and $\gtrsim 1,400,000$ citations since 1990.
+As an observatory, the Hirsch index of the Hubble Space Telescope is $\rm h_{HST} \simeq 337$!
+We argue that it is too soon to dismantle HST and/or turn off its most productive instruments and operational modes.